One-day, face-to-face course.

-The aim is to broaden our understanding of the role and importance of culture in our interactions with, and our work alongside, people with cognitive disability.
+The aim was to broaden understanding of the role and importance of culture in interactions with, and work alongside, people with cognitive disability.
 Especially when they are in contact or at risk of being in contact with the criminal justice system.

-By deepening our own understanding of culture and exploring our own cultural lenses, we strengthen our abilities, knowledge and skills to respond in a more culturally responsive and person centred way.
+By deepening understanding of culture and exploring cultural lenses, we strengthen abilities, knowledge and skills to respond in a more culturally responsive and person centred way.

-This workshop is essentially divided into two sections:
+This workshop was essentially divided into two sections:

-In the first section we will explore ideas of diversity in the Australian context.
-It will conclude with an exploration of our own cultural biases, assumptions and blind spots in order to heighten our self-awareness and critical thinking for part two.
+In the first section it explored ideas of diversity in the Australian context.
+It concluded with an exploration of cultural biases, assumptions and blind spots in order to heighten self-awareness and critical thinking for part two.

-The second section will explore culturally responsive practices and will focus on three particular skills: empathy, listening and choice making, and how they can be used effectively in working effectively cross culturally.
+The second section explored culturally responsive practices and focussed on three particular skills: empathy, listening and choice making, and how they can be used effectively in working cross culturally.

 Outcomes of the course

-By the end of this one-day workshop, it is expected participants will be able to:
+By the end of this one-day workshop, it was expected participants would be able to:

 - Understand the importance of culture (in its broadest sense) and how it impacts on everything we do

-- Gain greater insights into our own cultural assumptions and biases
+- Gain greater insights into cultural assumptions and biases

 - Have a deeper knowledge of the experiences of migrant and refugees specifically in relation to people with cognitive disability, who may be in contact with the justice system